OmarAbdelSamea/chat-app/README.md

   queue_as :default

   def perform(*args)
+      # get all applications in MySQL database
     Application.find_each do |application|
+      # check if present in redis or not
       if $redis.get("application_token:#{application.token}/chats_count").present?
+        # if present then get the chat count from redis and update it in MySQL database
         application.chats_count = $redis.get("application_token:#{application.token}/chats_count").to_i
         application.save!
       end
     end

+    # get all chats in MySQL database
     Chat.find_each do |chat|
+      # check if present in redis or not
       if $redis.get("application_token:#{chat.application.token}/chat_number:#{chat.number}/messages_count").present?
+        # if present then get the message count from redis and update it in MySQL database
         chat.messages_count = $redis.get("application_token:#{chat.application.token}/chat_number:#{chat.number}/messages_count").to_i
         chat.save!
       end